Namdrib/N3amBot/README.md

 Feel free to make pull requests or issues if there's anything that you think is incorrect or could be improved on

 ## Installation
-TODO
+- Requires Java 8, Maven
+- Copy `config.properties.dummy` into `config.properties` and replace `YOUR_BOT_TOKEN_HERE` with your bot token (no quotes necessary)
+- Compile using an IDE (such as Eclipse) or using the following:
+	- `mvn clean install`
+	- `java -jar target/discord-role-bot-jar-with-dependencies.jar`

 ## Usage
 **IMPORTANT**: RoleBot must have the permission to manage roles in the server for the commands to work.

 The prefix used to activate RoleBot is `@RoleBot` (can be changed in `Global.java`)